veertuinc/anka-docs/Anka Build Cloud/Advanced Security Features/token-authentication.md

 2. Generate an RSA priv/pub key which is then used to request a temporary auth session in a client.
 These sessions (TAP) allow access to the API to perform various tasks.

-{{< hint warning >}}
-This feature will break communication from the Anka Nodes to the registry when executing `anka registry` or `anka push/pull` and when the token auth is enabled for the registry.
-You will need to use a custom built proxy service on the host and direct the anka registry config to connect to it instead until we build in the ability for `anka registry` to accept the UAK id and key string or file.
-This does not apply to the `ankacluster`/agent installed on the nodes though.
-You can download the mac and linux binaries [here](https://downloads.veertu.com/anka/registry-proxy-v1.zip).
-{{< /hint >}}

 {{< hint info >}}
 We recommend disjoining all but one node.
 One node must stay joined to ensure the Build Cloud has the proper license attached.
 You can rejoin it later once you're configured and you've rejoined all of your other nodes.
 {{< /hint >}}